-How to become a data and compliance manager: Catherine's story
+How to become an apprentice data and compliance manager: Catherine's story

 Meet Catherine, 23, from Reading, a data and compliance manager for British Airways in London.
 Part of our Bitesize world of work series.